Pachamama-Eco-Village/.github/profile/README.md

 ![PachaMama Logo](https://www.pachamama.com/wp-content/themes/pachamama/images/pachamama-logo.png)

-Welcome to the PachaMama Community repository!
-This repository introduces the transformative and profound growth experienced within the ecological and spiritual community of PachaMama, located in Costa Rica.
+Welcome to the PachaMama Community organization!
 PachaMama serves as a platform for a deep voyage into healing, self-acceptance, and expansion of consciousness.

 ## About PachaMama